ms101/strace_fileaccess/README.md

 # strace_fileaccess
-strace a program and collect filenames that are being accessed and opened
+Monitor a program's file system access by collecting filenames that are being accessed and opened

+Utilizes Linux strace to trace syscalls (currently access & openat)